Abnormal Hair Growth

 Interestingly, this form of hypertrichosis is almost always associated with gingival hyperplasia – which means that these “wild and vicious” werewolves often have very few teeth.

-It is not usually associated with other diseases, except if it appears as a faunal tail on the lower back, then it may indicate an underlying spina bifida.
+It is not usually associated with other diseases, except if it appears as a faunal tail on the lower back, it may indicate an underlying spina bifida.

-Congenital Hypertrichosis Lanuginosa
+Congenital Hypertrichosis lanuginosa

 Laser-assisted hair removal is the most effective long-term hair removal method currently available.